- How to?

 The debugger allows you to trace the WLanguage programs in order to help you improve these programs.

-The source code run is viewed on the screen.
+The executed source code appears on the screen.
 The processes run are sorted in hierarchical order in the "Debugger" pane.

 Starting the debugger